TheFifthRider/simply-roleplaying-webapp/docs/character/damage_and_injuries.md

 <br/>

-### Dying
+### Defeat

-If a character suffers an injury when all of their injury boxes are marked, their accumulated injuries become life-threatening.
-When your injuries get this bad, they tend to come with trauma, permanent scars, or crippled limbs.
-Mark the **dying** box on your character sheet and erase all damage you've taken so far.
-If a character who is dying suffers enough damage to take an injury, they die.
+If a character suffers an injury when all of their injury boxes are marked, their injuries have caught up to them and they are **defeated**.
+What that means depends on the situation; they might have been paralyzed by fear, captured, swallowed, traumatized... they might even be dead.
+Whatever happened, they're at least going to need to take some downtime to recover.

+#### Defeat and Death

+Gamemasters, defeat _can_ mean death for a character but it shouldn't always.
+In fact, it should probably only mean death when that propels the story forward in an interesting way.
+If the defeat is for one of your players, this should count double.
+Always check with your players before putting their character's life on the line-- the threat of death can be a compelling and interesting aspect of a campaign, but when it happens abruptly due to a few bad rolls it can do more to harm the game than help it.

 <br/>